 Welcome!
 Instead of writing a September Wrap Up (I’ve mostly reread books), I have decided to share my thoughts on YA fantasy today.
 I say “today” when I really mean that I’ve been writing this essay-like piece for the past couple of months.
 Anyway, I hope you enjoy!

 Read by hundreds of thousands of devoted readers, young adult fantasy is a considerable genre that appeals to many.
 There is a constant stream of books getting published under the category, but, as broad as it seems, the genre is extremely narrow.
 Consider the fact that a large population of YA fantasy writers are young women, and out of those women very few are of colour.
 Moreover, the recognized and celebrated authors are predominantly white.
-Due to these constraints, the absence of a balance between mixed-race characters–especially main characters–and white characters is prominent.
-Without that diversity, the genre can feel very one-dimensional and monotonous.
+Due to these constraints, the absence of a balance between characters of colour–especially main characters–and white characters is prominent.
+Without diversity, the genre can feel very one-dimensional and monotonous.

 Young adult fantasy is notoriously formulaic; authors seem exceptionally inclined to check fixed boxes, rather than creating their own boxes to check.
 That is to say, there is very much a pattern that is visible throughout most–if not, all–YA fantasy books.
 Notice the way the main character’s (who is usually a girl) disposition is awfully similar to another’s.
 The woman at the centre of YA fantasy novels is most likely to be white; miraculously attractive; adopt, or already possess, a snarky nature; and somehow find herself in love with the “bad boy” (who conveniently is also in love with her) that decides to show up at random intervals throughout the story.
 And for those of you who have never read YA fantasy, it’s for the best, really.